-Another unmissable thing is to explore at the museum is the ‘Little History of Dublin’.
+Another unmissable thing to explore at the museum is the ‘Little History of Dublin’.
 An easy to follow guide that tells you all about Dublin City in 15 bite-sized clips.

 The Editors Room

 This exhibition includes some of his personal items like his old typewriter given to the Irish Times by Irish author Maeve Binchy.
 You can also check out his old desk and one of his famous front pages from 1945.
-This one of the more interesting attractions at the museum with lots to discovery and history to be revealed.
+This is one of the more interesting attractions at the museum with lots to discover and history to be revealed.

 A trip to this magnificent museum is one that will not be quickly forgotten and the perfect way to spend your time in Dublin.

 This museum is located at 15 St. Stephen Green, on the very north side of the square, on the corner of Dawson Street.
 The Little Museum of Dublin is only a short two minutes walk from Grafton Street and many other popular Dublin attractions.